 The policies that specifically relate to water management are: (1) Sustainability of Operation and Maintenance of Irrigation System, 2000; (2) National Water Sector Profile, 2001; (3) National Water Resource Policy, 2004; (4) Strategic Framework for Decentralisation and De-concentration Reform, 2005; () Strategy for Agriculture and Water 2006-2010; and (5) National Water Resources Policy 2009-2013.
 The National Water Resources Policy has so far focused on five main strategic areas: (1) management and rehabilitation of irrigation facilities and water resources; (2) flood and drought management; (3) law and regulation of water resource management; (4) management of information on water and meteorology; and (5) administration management and human resources development.
 Similarly, the fourth programme on Water Resource Management and Agriculture Land Management falls into the first, second and third programmes of the Water Resource Management Policy.
-The review of these laws and policies suggests general improvement and clarification of water resources management of the government's and development partners' initiatives in developing the water resource sector.
+The review of these laws and policies suggests general improvement and clarification of water resources management policies, which in turn could serve as a comprehensive framework to guide the implementation of the government's and development partners' initiatives in developing the water resource sector.